CallumBoi0013/attract-extra/layouts/extended/README.md

     duration:           1000                            length of animation in ms easing              out                             easing animation type to use: in, out, inout, outin tween               quad                            tween animation to use:
                                                           You can use one of the following: (See: http:easings.net/# for more info) back, bounce, circle, cubic, elastic
                                                           expo, linear, quad, quart, quint, sine
                                                           quadbezier (an arc - WIP)

     reverse             false                           perform animation in reverse (true|false)

-###Property config variables (object.animate("property", cfg))
+###Property config variables (which = "property")
     property            alpha                           the property to animate
     from                                                animation starts at this
     to:                                                 animation ends at this